eisenjulian/nlp_estimator_tutorial/blog.md

 ===
 *Posted by Sebastian Ruder and Julian Eisenschlos, Google Developer Experts*

 Hello there!
-Throughout this post we will work on sentiment classification using Estimators.
+Throughout this post we will show you how to classify text using Estimators in TensorFlow.
 Here’s the outline of what we’ll cover:

 -   Loading data using Datasets.
 -   Building baselines using pre-canned estimators.